 Marist's philosophy is that students will learn English by immerision.
-During their first year America International students are placed in an English Language Learning Class for one period a day.
-Students can receive individualized attention from an Instructor who is able to assist them with class assignments, and basic communication skills.
+During their first year in America, International students are given in an English Language Learning Class for one period a day.
+Students can use this time to catch up on their work, prepare vocabulary for an upcoming class, or receive help from in-class supervision.
 Usually, a student becomes able to do regular classwork after their first semester in the school.

 Besides its extraordinary diversity, Marist has an amazing facility, small class sizes, and warm and caring teachers.
 Students call Marist their “home”.
 Marist also boasts a fantastic fine arts program, a medical career exploration program called MEDQUEST, free tutoring, and one-to-one technology.
 Juniors and Seniors have access to a wide array of electives in engineering, art, business, and the social sciences.